haskell-servant/haskell-servant.github.io/pages/client-in-5-minutes.md

 toc: true
 ---

 *servant* lets us write request handlers for webservices in a quite straighforward way, without polluting your logic with encoding/decoding of all sorts.
-What may be less obvious is that you also get a somehow symetric benefit too by being able to *derive* (without *actually writing them*) functions to query an API described by some servant API type.
+What may be less obvious is that you also get a somehow symmetric benefit too by being able to *derive* (without *actually writing them*) functions to query an API described by some servant API type.
 Here's an example.

 # The Hackage API